FredHutch/wdl-unit-tests/jsonTaskOrderTest/README.md

-# Unit Test for JSON Input Handling & Task Order (jsonOrderTest)
+# Unit Test for JSON Input Handling & Task Order (jsonTaskOrderTest)

 ## Overview

-The `jsonOrderTest` workflow is a unit test designed to validate the behavior of JSON input handling in WDL (Workflow Description Language).
+The `jsonTaskOrderTest` workflow is a unit test designed to validate the behavior of JSON input handling in WDL (Workflow Description Language).
 It ensures that a JSON input string is correctly passed and utilized by multiple tasks while maintaining the correct execution order.

 ## Purpose